-Key Ecological Measures to be Implemented to Avoid / Reduce Construction Impacts Receptor Nature Conservati River Arrow Local Wildlife Site Includes mitigation measures to manage impacts on the adjacent River Arrow (LWS), including adherence to standard noise, pollution, and lighting standards.
+Key Ecological Receptor Measures to be Implemented to Avoid / Reduce Construction Impacts Nature Conservati on Sites River Arrow Local Wildlife Site Includes mitigation measures to manage impacts on the adjacent River Arrow (LWS), including adherence to standard noise, pollution, and lighting standards.
 Habitats Ditches Retained ditches will be protected during construction by the installation of protective fencing.
 Mitigation measures relating to pollution will be adhered to.
-Retained hedgerows, woodlands, and trees Retained trees, woodland and hedgerows will be protected during construction by the installation of protective fencing.
+Retained trees, hedgerows, woodlands Retained trees, woodland and hedgerows will be protected during construction by the installation of protective fencing.
 Standing Water Retained ponds will be protected during construction by the installation of protective fencing.
 Mitigation measures relating to pollution will be adhered to.(See also invasive plants).
-Species Features Bats Habitats on site are suitable for use by roosting, foraging and commuting bats and so the following measures will be implemented: Updated bat surveys to determine if the status of roosting bats has changed prior to works commencing.
-Soft felling of trees with bat rooting potential where roosts are not present.
-Careful design of lighting strategy .
+Species Features Bats Habitats on site are suitable for use by roosting, foraging and commuting bats and so the following measures will be implemented: - Updated bat surveys to determine if the status of roosting bats has changed prior to works commencing. - Soft felling of trees with bat rooting potential where roosts are absent. - Careful design of lighting strategy.
 Birds Where possible, works should be timed to avoid the nesting bird season, including building demolition and vegetation removal.
 Herpetofauna To minimise impacts on grass snake and common amphibians: Updated surveys will be undertaken, if required.
 Site clearance and construction works will be undertaken in accordance with the prepared Reasonable Avoidance Method Statement.
 Adhere to precautionary measures during the draining and removal of the ponds.
 Semi-aquatic Mammals (otter) No works will be undertaken within 30 m of the River Arrow.
 Best practice measures to be adhered to during construction in relation to open excavations and open pipework.
-Terrestrial mammals (including badger and hedgehog) To avoid terrestrial impacts on terrestrial mammals: Complete an updated badger survey prior to the commencement of works.
+Terrestrial mammals (including badger and hedgehog) To avoid terrestrial impacts on terrestrial mammals: Complete an updated badger survey prior to commencement.
 Best practice measures to be adhered to during construction in relation to open excavations and open pipework.
 Vigilance to be maintained during works for any potential badger setts.
 Sensitive clearance of rabbit burrows.
-Invasive Plants Works which may impact New Zealand pigmyweed to be completed in accordance with a Method Statement.